marytts/marytts-wiki/HMMVoiceCreation.md

 The training procedure can take several hours, please check the log file time to time to check progress.

+***

-**Adding a new voice in the MARY platform:**
+##<a name="stepV" /> V. Adding a new HMM-based voice in MARY platform

-14- Run the **HMMVoiceCompiler** to compile and install the voice in MARY TTS.
+14- Run the **HMMVoiceCompiler** to compile the voice to be used in MARY TTS.
 The default setting values of this component are already fixed.
-Once compiled the voice, follow the instructions in [Publishing-a-MARY-TTS-Voice](https://github.com/marytts/marytts/wiki/Publishing-a-MARY-TTS-Voice) to install the voice.
+Once the voice is compiled, follow the instructions in [Publishing-a-MARY-TTS-Voice](https://github.com/marytts/marytts/wiki/Publishing-a-MARY-TTS-Voice) to install the voice.

 ***

-##<a name="stepV" /> V. Training a HMM-voice in another language
+##<a name="stepVI" /> VI.
+Training a HMM-voice in another language

 If you are creating a voice in other language you will need to specify: